WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 8 July 2025
 Debugged even further, reached a certain milestone but I don't know how to continue with it, there's an issue I can't find in my code, I require some help :( .
 Cargo runner is implemented and also QEMU detects and opens a VGA port.
 However, I can't implement the scrolling test, weirdly enough if I map some colored text directly on the exposed buffer it works but printing 200 lines doesn't.

+## 9 July 2025
+Finally found why it wasn't working.
+Basically since I wrote directly in main.rs some scrolling tests I found out why it was not reading from my vga.rs.
+Basically : Direct in main.rs → used read_volatile/write_volatile per cell → works .
+In vga.rs → I used ptr::copy (non-volatile) → compiler caches it away → no visible scroll.
+Next time I will switch to the per-cell volatile loop and hopefully it will act the same.
+But it feels good to finally know what the issue was ◝(ᵔᗜᵔ)◜!